 This program is intended to reduce or prevent exposures to bloodborne pathogens for all CAP employees.
-Employees listed in Section A of Attachment A may have occupational exposures to blood and other infectious materials during the course of their work and will be required to comply with all sections of this program.
-Those employees listed in Section B are not expected to have occupational exposures to bloodborne pathogens except when giving voluntary first-air procedures.
-These employees, due to their work in Safety-Sensitive positions, have a greater potential for voluntary first-aid and therefore receive first-aid/CPR training.
-They must be in compliance with Sections 4.0, 6.0, and 7.0.
+Employees listed in Section A of Attachment A may have occupational exposures to blood and other infectious materials during their work and will be required to comply with all sections of this program.
+Those employees listed in Section B are not expected to have occupational exposures to bloodborne pathogens except when giving voluntary first-aid procedures.
+These employees, due to their work in Safety-Sensitive positions, have a greater potential for voluntary first-aid and therefore receive first aid/CPR training.
+They must comply with Sections 4.0, 6.0, and 7.0.
 Employees not listed in Attachment A will be required to comply only with Section 4.1 and 4.2, General Requirements.